Interesting Facts About Carrots

 Here are some interesting facts about carrots and it's a guest post by Jason of Gardenlife Pro.

-carrots on dark background
+Fresh orange carrots with green tops arranged on a dark background

 As an excellent source of fiber, vitamins A and C, potassium, and calcium, carrots also boast a natural sugar content that is higher than most other vegetables, making them a tasty snack.